10 Things You Need to Know About the NZeTA [2025]© NZPocketGuide.com

 Only citizens from “Visitor Visa Waiver Countries” for New Zealand need to purchase an NZeTA before arriving in New Zealand to visit.
 This is with the exception of Australian residents.

-The visa waiver countries, therefore the countries that need an NZeTA, include:
+The visa waiver countries, therefore, the countries that need an NZeTA, include:

-North America: Canada, and the United States of America;
+North America Canada, United States of America

 For an up-to-date list, refer to the official visa waiver countries page on the Immigration New Zealand website.